ahelium/DAT7/submissions/02_command_line.md

 ### Homework exercise
 1. Using `chipotle.tsv` in the `data` subdirectory:
     1. `head chipotle.tsv`
 	The data is describing chipotle orders.
-Each row contains informaiton ababout each distinct item in each order
-	Columns: (if blank, then assume column_name = description)
+Each row contains informaiton ababout each distinct item in each order.
+Columns: (if blank, then assume column_name = description).
 		* order_id = id given to each order
 		* quantity = for each item in the order, the number of items
 		* item_name
 		* choice_description = customer preferences for each item
 		* item_price
     2. How many orders are in the data?
 	`tail chipotle.tsv`
 	1834 orders
     3. How many lines are in the data?
 	`wc chipotle.tst`
 	4623 lines